-The sample period is the next parameter in the menu and prompted with "58 M-PLE".
+The sample period is the next parameter in the menu and prompted with "SAmPLE".
 The sample period is the time period in seconds between temperature measurements transmitted from the serial interface.
-If the sample rate is set to 5, the 7005/7015 transmits the current measurement over the serial interface approximately every five seconds.
+If the sample rate is set to 5, the bath transmits the current measurement over the serial interface approximately every five seconds.
 The automatic sampling is disabled with a sample period of 0.
 Press "SET" to choose to set the sample period.
 Adjust the period with "UP" or "DOWN" and then use "SET" to set the sample rate to the displayed value.